OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 #### attachments :Array.<[AttachmentDetails](/javascript/api/outlook/office.attachmentdetails)>

-Gets an array of attachments for the item.
+Gets the item's attachments as an array.
 Read mode only.

 > [!NOTE]
 > Certain types of files are blocked by Outlook due to potential security issues and are therefore not returned.
 For more information, see [Blocked attachments in Outlook](https://support.office.com/article/Blocked-attachments-in-Outlook-434752E1-02D3-4E90-9124-8B81E49A8519).